Multireference Density Functional Theory for Describing Ground and Excited States with Renormalized Singles

 Recently a self-consistent multireference approach has been developed in DFT based on linear response approaches \cite{chenMultireferenceDensityFunctional2017}.
 In this multireference DFT approach, the physical system is described by a generalized auxiliary system.
 The total energy of the physical system is divided into two parts: the energy of the auxiliary system determined by the chosen DFA and the excitation energy from a linear response theory.
 The excitation energy from the linear response theory is used to provide multiconfigurational description for the physical system in a natural way\cite{chenMultireferenceDensityFunctional2017}.
 In the original work of the multireference DFT approach, two linear response theories are used to provide the multiconfigurational description.
 In the first approach, the generalized auxiliary system is chosen to be the ($N-2$)-electron system described with a DFA and the two-electron addition excitation energy is calculated by particle-particle random phase approximation (ppRPA) \cite{vanaggelenExchangecorrelationEnergyPairing2013,vanaggelenExchangecorrelationEnergyPairing2014,yangBenchmarkTestsSpin2013} .
 The method is denoted here as ppRPA@DFA.
 This ppRPA@DFA approach can also be viewed as a Fock-Space embedding approach that seamlessly combines the many-body description of the two-electron subsystem with the DFT description of the remaining ($N-2$) electrons\cite{zhangAccurateEfficientCalculation2016}.
 The ppRPA method has also been explored recently by other research groups\cite{bannwarthHoleHoleTamm2020,tahirComparingParticleparticleParticlehole2019}.
 In the second approach, the generalized auxiliary system is chosen to be a high-spin state.
 Then low-spin states are obtained by using spin-flip time-dependent DFT (SF-TDDFT)\cite{shaoSpinFlipApproach2003,wangTimedependentDensityFunctional2004,bernardGeneralFormulationSpinflip2012,liTheoreticalNumericalAssessments2012}.
 This approach is denoted here as SF@DFA.
 In both cases, the total energy in the multireference DFT approach is an implicit functional of the density of the physical system.
 The electron density of the physical systems is given by the functional derivative of the total energy with respect to the external field\cite{chenMultireferenceDensityFunctional2017}.
 It is clearly not equal to the density of the auxiliary reference system, in contrast to the traditional KS theory\cite{jinIntroductoryLectureWhen2020}.
 The self-consistent field (SCF) solution, or the minimization of the energy functional was obtained by the generalized optimized effective potential (GOEP) method\cite{chenMultireferenceDensityFunctional2017,jinGeneralizedOptimizedEffective2017}.
-It has been shown that the self-consistency is important for ppRPA@DFA and SF@DFA to predict more accurate dissociation energies than the post-SCF approach post-ppRPA@DFA and post-SF@FDA.\cite{chenMultireferenceDensityFunctional2017}. \\
+It has been shown that the self-consistency is important for ppRPA@DFA and SF@DFA to predict more accurate dissociation energies than the post-SCF approaches: post-SCF-ppRPA@DFA and post-SCF-SF@FDA\cite{chenMultireferenceDensityFunctional2017}.
+Here post-SCF means the total energy in the multireference DFT approach is evaluated without the self-consistency. \\